Buildings up to 30 square metres

 DIY-enthusiasts will save time and money when new rules come into force which scrap building consent requirements for low-risk projects.

-Exemptions to the Building Act, which will be introduced in August, will mean that anyone can build a sleep-out, a carport, or a shed, without needing council permission.
+Exemptions to the Building Act, will mean that anyone can build a sleep-out, a carport, or a shed, without needing council permission.

 The move will scrap as many as 9000 consents having to be reviewed by local authorities, saving an estimated $18m in fees.

 Under the scheme, the Ministry of Business, Innovation and Employment (MBIE) will increase the number of low-risk building work that does not require pre-approval.

 New Zealanders save time and money, while councils can focus on higher-risk building work.